 An IRS Form 433-F is a short form filing instrument for a Collection Information Statement.
 Form 433-F used to be only for instances where small dollar amounts were involved, but today it receives more wide-spread usage.
 The IRS Automated Collection System (ACS) has begun using Form 433-F in circumstances where more than $100,000 is owed.
-If you think filing Form 433-F will help you with your IRS problems, you should contact our office for IRS help.
-Click here to read or watch more IRS Help resources.
+If you think filing Form 433-F will help you with your IRS problems, you should contact our office, the Law Offices of Darrin T. Mish, P.A., for IRS help.

 One option to resolve payment of your taxes could include a monthly installment agreement (IA).
 Typically, the IRS will want to directly debit the amount from your checking account or ask your employer to deduct the amount from your salary If your situation has put you in dire financial straights, you may even qualify for a temporary halt to your payments until you can get back on a solid footing.